Dinah Shurey: The Last Post (1929)

-Court Case
+Court case

-While Shurey's films were generally well-received by the public, critics were less certain, gaining the attention of Nerina Shute, a columnist for Film Weekly.
+While Shurey's films were generally well received by the public, critics were less certain, which gained the attention of Nerina Shute, a columnist for Film Weekly.
 On June 10, 1929 Film Weekly published an article titled “Can Women Direct Films?
 A Decided Negative From A Woman Who Knows.”
 The article stated:

 It is pathetically obvious that women can’t produce films.
 In England only one lady has had the temerity to try.
 Dinah Shurey (who will go to heaven by reason of her great courage) has created several appalling pictures.
 Critics have bowed with sad courtesy to the gentle creator of such films as The Last Post.
-They cannot fail to admire her good intentions, and yet… In America the situation is very nearly as distressing.
+They cannot fail to admire her good intentions, and yet … In America the situation is very nearly as distressing.
 There are perhaps three women directors in existence, but no one of them has made an outstanding picture.
 What then is the reason?

 The article raised questions as to whether or not women could successfully create a film that held the same standard as men, arguing that, using Shurey's filmography, women could not.

 Shurey suggested she write a piece in Film Weekly as a direct response to her critics titled, “Women Can Direct Films - From a Woman Who Knows.”
 Its publishers refused permission to name Shute directly, and Shurey's decided to take legal action on the High Court.
 In February 1931, Shurey sued Film Weekly for libel, arguing that the article stated that her work was without value and that women could not produce a film.
 Film Weekly disagreed, arguing they were entitled to their opinion, and that their conclusions were proved through the viewing of her films.
 The jury awarded Shurey £500 in damages.

 No prints of The Last Post are known to survive and the film is one of the top ten films on the British Film Institute's most wanted list of lost British films.

 Paul Rotha compared Shurey to Harry Bruce Woolfe, calling her "an upstanding Empire loyalist" who "had made some quite atrocious films".